hawx/guard-sass/README.md

 ## Install

-You will need to have [guard](http://github.com/guard/guard) to continue, so install it now!.
+You will need to have [guard](http://github.com/guard/guard) to continue, so install it now!

 Install the gem with: